 - Having to pay up any profits earned by you in the process of infringing the copyright; and

 - Compensating the original owner for any damage suffered by him/her.

 You may even be liable for a fine of up to $50,000 and imprisonment of up to 3 years if you deliberately infringe someone else’s copyright for the purpose of financially benefiting your business.

 If you wish to use someone’s work on your social media, please ask the original owner for permission.
-You may learn more about how to avoid copyright infringement when using others’ photos here.
+You may learn more about how to avoid copyright infringement when using others’ photos in our other article.

 To ensure you don’t suddenly disappear on your followers and fans, make sure you respect the intellectual property rights of others.

 Last but definitely not least, as was made clear by the Daryl Aiden Yow saga, passing off others’ work as your own can severely damage your reputation as an influencer and eliminate the possibility of companies looking to work with you.

 Daryl was a reputable Singapore photographer before he was caught using stock images on his Instagram account as though they have been taken by him.

 2. DON’T make false claims about any product or service

 Section 6 of the Consumer Protection (Fair Trading) Act provides that an individual who promotes the use or purchase of products or services as a business and makes a false claim about these products/services can be sued by the consumer.